Will I Ever Be Good Enough helps the daughters of narcissistic mothers.

 Steps to Healing

-- Accept your mother’s limitations, and allowing yourself to grieve
+- Accept your mother’s limitations, and allow yourself to grieve

 - Separate psychologically from mother